mmistakes/so-simple-theme/README.md

 [Pull requests][using-pull-requests] are also appreciated.
 If this is your first time, it may be helpful to read up on the [GitHub Flow][github-flow].

+If your contribution adds or changes the theme's behavior, make sure to update the documentation and/or sample content.
+Documentation lives in README.md while sample posts, pages, and collections are in the [`docs`](docs) and [`example`](example) folders.

 [issues]: https://github.com/mmistakes/so-simple-theme/issues
 [new-issue]: https://github.com/mmistakes/so-simple-theme/issues/new
 [using-pull-requests]: https://help.github.com/articles/using-pull-requests/